steffenmodest/TensorFlow_V2_Example_tf.keras/README.md

 It runs in Python3 using GPU computing with CUDA10.0 and CuDNN.
-The original example runs well in colab https://colab.research.google.com/github/tensorflow/docs/blob/r2.0rc/site/en/r2/tutorials/keras/basic_classification.ipynb but gave several errors in standalone Pyton and TensorFlow2RC0 wich I have fixed in this version.
+The original example runs well in colab https://colab.research.google.com/github/tensorflow/docs/blob/r2.0rc/site/en/r2/tutorials/keras/basic_classification.ipynb but gave several errors in standalone Pyton and TensorFlow2RC0 wich I have fixed in this version(see TF_2.py).